Hridaya Yoga Mexico

 - Earplugs (for use when meditating)

-- Clothing: With an average temperature in Mazunte of 85 degrees Fahrenheit (30 degrees Celsius) you will want to bring clothing that is lightweight.
+- Clothing: With an average temperature in Mazunte of 85 degrees Fahrenheit (30 degrees Celsius), you will want to bring clothing that is lightweight.
 Mazunte is very laid back, and most people wear very casual clothes.
 Loose-fitting, hand-washable, easy-to-dry clothes make for trouble-free Oaxacan Coast vacationing.
-Tank tops, t-shirts, skirts, shorts, blouses, pants, socks, and underwear will be perfect throughout the year in Mazunte.
+Tank tops, t-shirts, skirts, shorts, blouses, and pants will be perfect throughout the year in Mazunte.

 Please note that there are no reliable ATM machines in Mazunte, so it is best to change money or use cash machines at the airport upon arrival.

 The Hridaya Center is open year-round and each season has its beauty.
 There are two sharply defined seasons in Mazunte, the tropical/moist weather of summer and early fall, and the dry weather of winter and spring.
 In July, August, and September the increase in cloud cover can push the average daily temperatures below those of the very warm late April, May, and early June.
 The advantage of visiting in the summer/fall is the lush, green landscape.
 During the winter/spring you will experience the green and brown combination of dry landscape.